Police news

 News article —

-Practice varied across British Transport Police custody suites, but overall detainees were properly cared for, said Nick Hardwick, Chief Inspector of Prisons, and Dru Sharpling, HM Inspector of Constabulary, publishing the report of an unannounced inspection.
+Some aspects of police custody in Cumbria had improved while others had deteriorated, said Nick Hardwick, Chief Inspector of Prisons, and Dru Sharpling, HM Inspector of Constabulary.
+Today they published the report of an unannounced inspection.

 News article —

-HMIC has today published an inspection report into the child protection work carried out by South Yorkshire Police, following an inspection in May 2014.
+HMIC has published a report into the child protection work carried out by Devon and Cornwall Police, following an inspection which took place in May 2015.
+This is part of a rolling programme of child protection inspections of all police forces in England and Wales.

 News article —